NDBCLUSTER storage engine can be

 The “Cluster” portion of NDB Cluster is configured independently of the MySQL servers.
 In an NDB Cluster, each part of the cluster is considered to be a node.

 In many contexts, the term “node” is used to indicate a computer, but when discussing NDB Cluster it means a process.
 It is possible to run multiple nodes on a single computer; for a computer on which one or more cluster nodes are being run we use the term cluster host.

 Data node: This type of node stores cluster data.
-There are as many data nodes as there are replicas, times the number of fragments (see Section 3.2, “NDB Cluster Nodes, Node Groups, Replicas, and Partitions”).
-For example, with two replicas, each having two fragments, you need four data nodes.
-One replica is sufficient for data storage, but provides no redundancy; therefore, it is recommended to have 2 (or more) replicas to provide redundancy, and thus high availability.
+There are as many data nodes as there are fragment replicas, times the number of fragments (see Section 3.2, “NDB Cluster Nodes, Node Groups, Fragment Replicas, and Partitions”).
+For example, with two fragment replicas, each having two fragments, you need four data nodes.
+One fragment replica is sufficient for data storage, but provides no redundancy; therefore, it is recommended to have two (or more) fragment replicas to provide redundancy, and thus high availability.
 A data node is started with the command ndbd (see Section 6.1, “ndbd — The NDB Cluster Data Node Daemon”) or ndbmtd (see Section 6.3, “ndbmtd — The NDB Cluster Data Node Daemon (Multi-Threaded)”).

 NDB Cluster tables are normally stored completely in memory rather than on disk (this is why we refer to NDB Cluster as an in-memory database).
 However, some NDB Cluster data can be stored on disk; see Section 7.10, “NDB Cluster Disk Data Tables”, for more information.

 SQL node: This is a node that accesses the cluster data.
 In the case of NDB Cluster, an SQL node is a traditional MySQL server that uses the

 NDBCLUSTERstorage engine.
 An SQL node is a mysqld process started with the